inasafe/inasafe-doc/docs/source/training/socialisation/run_basic_inasafe.rst

 and application of |project_name| in the Disaster Management sector.
 By the end of this exercise; participants will:

--  Be able to run a flood analysis using |project_name| - on buildings
+-  Be able to run a flood analysis using |project_name| - on buildings;

--  Be able to run a flood analysis using |project_name| - on population
+-  Be able to run a flood analysis using |project_name| - on population;

--  understand the flood impact default settings;
+-  Understand the flood impact default settings;

--  understand the impact summary report;
+-  Understand the impact summary report;

--  be able to change the analysis threshold and run a new scenario; and
+-  Be able to change the analysis threshold and run a new scenario;

--  Be able to generate a PDF map from the results of an analysis
+-  Be able to generate a PDF map from the results of an analysis;

--  be able to save their work to share with others.
+-  Be able to save their work to share results with others.

 Data for this exercise
 ----------------------